msadat50/Engineering_4_Notebook/README.md

 Here is the link of my code [countdown](https://github.com/msadat50/Engineering_4_Notebook/blob/main/raspberry-pi/countdown)

 ### Reflection
 This assingment was confusing because in other assignment there was example code, so that would help you do this assignment.
-In this assignment we did research and Mr. Miller helped me figure it out.
+In this assignment I did research on how to use a for loop.
+I had trouble with the countdown where it was printing from 1-10 instead of of 10-0, but Mr. Miller helped me figure it out.